miladt199/Math589A_Fall25_Assignment1/README.md

   for the Leaderboard!

-  * Your submission should be a submission of a complete GitHub or another repository supported  by Gradescope.
+  * Your submission should be a submission of a complete GitHub or BitBucket repository, supported by Gradescope.
 Do not submit individual files or Zip archive of your repository.

   * As the first step you should clone this repository.